viewi/viewi/README.md

 The flow:

-- User opens URL in the browser.
+- The user opens the URL in the browser.
-- Viewi generates SEO friendly HTML page based on your components.
+- Viewi generates SEO-friendly HTML pages based on your components.
-- Browser receives HTML page with Viewi scripts included.
+- The browser receives an HTML page with Viewi scripts included.
-- Viewi JS framework runs hydration process (creates events, makes page alive and reactive, like any other JS framework whould).
+- Viewi JS framework runs a hydration process (creates events, makes page alive and reactive, as any other JS framework would).
-- From now on user can interact with the page without requesting new contents from the server.
+- From now on users can interact with the page without requesting new content from the server.
 - When navigating by clicking on links Viewi JS will render the page without making a request to your server using front-end routing.
-- API data can be requested with built-in Http Client.
+- API data can be requested with a built-in HTTP Client.

-More description is coming.

 ## Documentation